 The applicant must conduct research that is considered to be original, autonomous and leads to the completion of a thesis, major research project, dissertation, scholarly publication, performance, recital and/or exhibit that is merit/expert-reviewed at the institutional level as a requirement for completion of the program.
 The topic of the thesis research should contribute to VISTA’s mandate, which is to support fundamental and applied vision research that combines biological and computational perspectives and has translational potential for health, industry, or other applications.

-Applicants, along with their supervisor(s), complete, sign and email an application to email@example.com.
+Applicants, along with their supervisor(s), complete, sign and email an application with required materials to firstname.lastname@example.org.
 Applicants may consult the application instructions for more information on how to complete an application.

 Applicants are also asked to complete and submit a self-identification survey.
-Personal information in connection with this survey will be used for educational, administrative and statistical purposes only and will be stored by the VISTA Administration Staff and the York Centre for Human Rights to maintain confidentiality.
+Personal information in connection with this survey will be used for educational, administrative and statistical purposes only and will be stored by the VISTA Administration Staff to maintain confidentiality.
 The form is completely voluntary and will not be used in the evaluation of the application.

-- Results deadline: Results can be expected to be communicated by May 18, 2018.
+- Results deadline: Results can be expected to be communicated by March 1, 2018 for the early deadline and May 18, 2018 for the late deadline.

 - Acceptance and declines of offers: Applicants will have 21 days from the date of each offer of award to accept or decline.
 Replies can be sent to firstname.lastname@example.org.
 The status of offers not accepted or declined within the 21 days will automatically be considered Declined.